Project summary

 Cultural and archaeological resources

-AES Hawaiʻi takes the Archaeological and Cultural Resources review very seriously.
-As we have done for all Hawai‘i projects previously developed or currently in development, this Project will undergo extensive Archaeological and Cultural reviews to gain a comprehensive understanding of the land and any potential impacts resulting from the proposed development.
-To the extent practicable, all steps will be taken to carefully record, avoid, and/or mitigate impacts on archeological and cultural resources.
+AES Hawaiʻi takes the archaeological and cultural resources review very seriously.
+As we have done for all Hawai‘i projects previously developed or currently in development, this Project will undergo extensive archaeological and cultural reviews to gain a comprehensive understanding of the land and any potential impacts resulting from the proposed development.
+All steps will be taken to carefully record, avoid, and/or mitigate impacts on archeological and cultural resources to the extent practicable.
 Past practices that may be utilized for this Project include but are not limited to hiring local on-island firms to perform an Archaeological Inventory Survey (AIS), Ka Paʻakai Analysis, and Archeological Literature Review and Field Inspection Report (LRFI).
 These initiatives will often include interviews and consultation with lineal and cultural descendants, kūpuna, Native Hawaiian Organizations (NHOs), agencies, and area cultural leaders, as well as presentations to interested groups and parties.

 AES Hawaiʻi has engaged a local archeological firm and cultural consultancy to conduct an early-stage initial analysis that identifies: